 S. Mitra, R. Naik, and A. Narain

 Michigan Technological University, Houghton, MI, USA

 The paper outlines a two-dimensional computational methodology and presents results for laminar/laminar condensing flows inside mm- scale ducts.
 The methodology has been developed using MATLAB/COMSOL platform and is currently capable of simulating film-wise condensation for steady and unsteady flows.
-The results obtained are shown to be in agreement with an independently developed ...
+The results obtained are shown to be in agreement with an independently developed quasi-one ...